richardxavierpious/richardxavierpious/README.md

 ### 🚀 About Me
 - 💻 Passionate about software development, analytics, and building impactful tools.
 - 🧠 Interested in AI, summarization, and solving real-world problems with code.
-- 🎹 Music enthusiast: keyboard, guitar, and drums are my jam!
 - 🌏 Based in India 🇮🇳